COO & Co-Founder, DemandFarm

 4. Find the Right Person to Reach Out

-The likelihood of sales drastically drops as the number of decision-makers increase.
+The likelihood of sales drastically drops as the number of decision-makers increases.
 Harvard Business Review reports an average sign-off of 5.4 people on each purchase.
 Hence, you need to connect with customers at a deeper level, identify all the decision-makers, and help them reach a consensus.
 Relationship Mapping or Account Mapping can come to your rescue here.
 It involves a visual representation of data points and the relationship dynamics that exist within your customer’s organization.
-It is often used by salespeople to identify key decision-makers and goes a step beyond typical Org Chart to also include informal hierarchies, mapping the best possible path of Cross-sell or Up-sell.
-Source
+It is often used by salespeople to identify key decision-makers and goes a step beyond the typical Org Chart to also include informal hierarchies, mapping the best possible path of Cross-sell or Up-sell.

 5. Deliver the Right Message at the Right Time

 There is a thin line between helping and pushing.
-With Up-selling and Cross-selling, you would not want to be even in the same zip code of the latter.
+With upselling and Cross-selling, you would not want to be even in the same zip code of the latter.
 During their journey, if customers feel that they are being duped or that they cannot trust you, they will vanish quicker than you can say “Please Stay”.
-Once prospecting is complete, be up-front about your commitments, pricing, contracts, and more - anything that helps you build a rapport.
+Once prospecting is complete, be up-front about your commitments, pricing, contracts, and more – anything that helps you build a rapport.
 Then demonstrate the real value of the offer by sandwiching the pitch between successful case studies and positive testimonials.

-1. Focused Conversions:
+1. Focused Conversions